ioskit/ioskit.github.io/_kits/Swift.md

      url: http://www.raywenderlich.com/73967/swift-cheat-sheet-and-quick-reference
      description: ' - Ray Wenderlich'
 abstract: "An innovative new programming language for Cocoa and Cocoa Touch."
+features:
+  TypeSafe: true
+  TypeInference: true
+  Immutability: true
+  FirstClassFunction: true
+  PatternMatching: true
 ---

+* TOC
+{:toc}

 Swift is an innovative new programming language for Cocoa and Cocoa Touch.
 Writing code is interactive and fun, the syntax is concise yet expressive, and apps run lightning-fast.
 Swift is ready for your next iOS and OS X project — or for addition into your current app — because Swift code works side-by-side with Objective-C.

+A strength of Swift as an open source hybrid language is the ability to support both __Object-Oriented Programming (OOP)__ and __Functional Programming__.

 ## Main topics